 Those wishing to become acupuncturists will often learn herbal medicine, therapeutic massage, and Oriental medicine in addition to acupuncture, often studying for three years to earn a master’s degree, and an additional year or two to earn a doctorate.
-While the Bureau of Labor Statistics does not provide specific salary information for acupuncturists, The NCCAOM has estimated that the median annual income for those who hold an Acupuncture and Oriental Medicine (AOM) license was $52000.
-Considering the explosive growth of the field, and the attractive median salary, becoming an acupuncturist can be an enticing option.
+While the Bureau of Labor Statistics does not provide specific salary information for acupuncturists, NCCAOM estimated the median annual income in 2014 for those who hold an Acupuncture and Oriental Medicine (AOM) license was $52,000.† Considering the explosive growth of the field, and the attractive median salary, becoming an acupuncturist can be an enticing option.

 While the impressive growth in the field of Oriental medicine and the strong median salary are definite draws, practitioners of acupuncture are often attracted to this career because of the opportunity to help to heal people, often restoring health to those with chronic illnesses.